bilelmoussaoui/belmoussaoui.com/content/blog/15-making-rust-attractive-for-writing-gtk-applications.md

 The gtk-rs team has been doing an impressive amount of work during the last few years to make the experience of using GObject-based libraries in Rust enjoyable by providing high-quality, memory-safe bindings around those libraries, generated with [gir](https://github.com/gtk-rs/gir) from the [introspection data](https://gi.readthedocs.io/en/latest/).

 Approximately two years ago and a few months before the release of [GTK](https://gtk.org/) 4, I decided to take over the maintenance of [gtk4-rs](https://github.com/gtk-rs/gtk4-rs) and push forward the initial work made by Xiang Fan during a Google Summer of Code internship.
-Nowadays, these are the most used GTK 4 bindings out there with probably more than 100 applications written in it, rangng from simple applications like [Contrast](https://flathub.org/apps/details/org.gnome.design.Contrast) to complex ones like [Telegrand](https://github.com/melix99/telegrand) or [Spot](https://flathub.org/apps/details/dev.alextren.Spot).
+Nowadays, these are the most used GTK 4 bindings out there with probably more than 100 applications written in it, ranging from simple applications like [Contrast](https://flathub.org/apps/details/org.gnome.design.Contrast) to complex ones like [Telegrand](https://github.com/melix99/telegrand) or [Spot](https://flathub.org/apps/details/dev.alextren.Spot).

 In this post, I will talk about the current status and what we have achieved since the first release of `gtk4-rs`.